dschrempf/EDCluster/README.md

 so that they fall into different groups in the subsequent analysis.

-K-means clustering with Scikit-Learn [4] is used to group the prepared site distributions into 4, 8, 16, 32, 64, 128, and 256 clusters.
-The cluster centers,
-which are the stationary distributions, and weights can be used as components of EDM models.
+K-means clustering with Scikit-Learn [4] is used to group the prepared site distributions into clusters.
+The cluster centers, which are the stationary distributions, and weights can be used as components of EDM models.

+# UDM models

 Further, sets of stationary distributions and weights estimated from subsets of the HOGENOM [5] and HSSP [6] data bases, as well as a union of both are provided.
 Empirical distribution mixture models resulting from these sets have been termed **UDM models**.
-The files can directly be used with several established phylogenetic softwware packages such as IQ-TREE [7], Phylobayes [8], or RevBayes [9].
+UDM models with 4, 8, 16, 32, 64, 128, 192, 256, 512, 1024, 2048, and 4096 components are provided.
+The files can directly be used with several established phylogenetic software packages such as IQ-TREE [7], Phylobayes [8], or RevBayes [9].

+The files are named in the following format:

+    udm_${database}_${nclusters}_${transformation}_${software}.extension

+For each combination of parameters (data base, number of parameters, transformation), three files are provided; one for each of the following software packages

+-   IQ-TREE [7],
+-   Phylobayes [8], and
+-   RevBayes [9].

+Additionally, postscript files show customized WebLogos of the distributions (for details please refer to the main text, [0]).
+For example, the components as well as the corresponding logos of the UDM model with four components obtained from the HOGENOM database with the LCLR transformation are listed in these
+files:

+    udm_hogenom_0004_lclr_iqtree.nex
+    udm_hogenom_0004_lclr_pb.txt
+    udm_hogenom_0004_lclr_rb.txt
+    udm_hogenom_0004_lclr_nicologo.ps

+Additionally, for IQ-TREE all distributions are conveniently summarized into a file `udm_models_${transformation}.nex`.
+The following command line examples show how these files can be used.
+The analyzed multisequence alignment is abbreviated by `ALI`.

+## IQ-TREE

+The `*iqtree.nex` file defines a frequency mixture model (FMIX).
+The FMIX model is called, for example, `UDM0004LCLR`.
+The corresponding analysis using the UDM model with four components obtained from the HOGENOM database with the LCLR transformation can be run with

+    iqtree -s ALI -mdef udm_models_hogenom.nex -m Poisson+UDM0004LCLR -mwopt

+Of course, other exchangeabilities such as the ones of the LG model can be used, although we do not advice the usage of non-uniform exchangeabilities, and did not test the performance of non-uniform exchangeabilities extensively.

+## Phylobayes

+The `*pb.txt` file defines the components.
+A UDM model analysis can, for example, be run with

+    pb_mpi -d ALI -poisson -catfix udm_hogenom_0004_lclr_pb.txt -s CHAIN_NAME

+## RevBayes

+For sample RevBayes scripts, please refer to the supplement.

+# EDCluster help

     usage: EDCluster [-h] [-t {none,clr,lclr}] [-k K] [-n] [-p P] [--pickle-only] [--continue-run] [-v]